cmadland/lit/pages/04.education-action-research/03.kemmisActionResearchPlanner2014/docs.md

 - more sustainable (including for the long term and for future generations) in the sense that they are more productive, more satisfying, and less wasteful; and
 - more just in the sense that they more inclusive, more solidary (fostering solidarity), that they avoid the injustices of domination and oppression (Young 1990), and they do not cause harm to or suffering among particular individuals or groups. (p.
 22)

+---

+## 10 Features of Public Spheres
+pp. 37-49

+1. Public spheres are constituted as actual networks of communication among actual participants.
+2. Public Spheres are self-constituted, voluntary and autonomous.
+   - outside formal systems of administration or influence
+   - focused on a particular theme or concern
+   - voluntarism can be an institutional demand
+3. Public spheres come into existence in response to legitimation deficits.
+   - people think things aren't quite right (Precious knowledge: Ss and Ts saw that plans to cancel the Raza program was oppressive)
+   - participants do not feel that they would necessarily have come to the decision to do things the ways they now do them, especially if they feel this way about how they are now required to do them.
+4. Public spheres are constituted for communicative action and for public discourse.